NichKu/TransMethylCFDx/README.md

 ## Introduction

-**TransMethylCFDx** is a pipeline for the analysis of targeted methylation sequencing data specifically designed to pre-process data for the deconvolution of cell-free DNA to determine the tissue of origin (TOO) but also perform simultanous calculation of the fraction of donor-derived cfDNA.
+**TransMethylCFDx** is a pipeline for targeted methylation sequencing data analysis that deconvolutes cfDNA tissue-of-origin and simultaneously quantifies donor-derived cfDNA.

 ## Pipeline Summary